DataDog/dd-apm-test-agent/README.md

 Mimics the pipeline_stats endpoint of the agent, but always returns OK, and logs a line everytime it's called.

+### /tracer_flare/v1

+Mimics the tracer_flare endpoint of the agent.
+Returns OK if the flare contains the required form fields, otherwise `400`.

+Logs a line everytime it's called and stores the tracer flare details in the request under `"_tracer_flare"`.

 ## Development

 ### Prerequisites